Tips for Better Sleep: Be Healthier Mentally, Spiritually and Physically

 These steps are helpful for both children and adults.
 In fact, children especially need regular sleep habits for their mental and physical development.
 If you put them to bed, but they don’t fall asleep for hours, these steps might help.

-Try out these sleep tips to help you and your family get the rest they need!
+Try out these sleep tips to help you and your family sleep well

 1. Prioritize Sleep